uga-libraries/GitHub_Standards/Repository_Standard.md

 Include all supporting documentation needed to provide context for how to use the code in the repository.
 This could include sample input, sample output, and/or documentation for the workflow that the code is part of.

+Documentation may be files (use Markdown) in a folder named "documentation" in the repository.
+For more involved documentation, you might use the [Wiki section of the repo](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis).

 ## Markdown for Documentation

 Use Markdown to mark the style in all text documents in repositories to make them more accessible and easier to read.